gerasimosgakis/glabs/README.md

 3) Store the full JSON document in mongoDB
 4) Reads each JSON object document extracting all the <ReturnedDebitItem> objects and storing into the database
 5) Triggers a notification to indicate the files have been successfully parsed and key data extracted
-6) Performs backups of the proocessed files and then deletes the original
+6) Performs backups of the processed files and then deletes the original
 7) Simple UI to read the extracted data (the ReturnedDebitItems)

 ### Running Locally